A Lone Gamba Tune

 Angela Beaumont was a very active member of Edinburgh Methodist Mission, and she sang soprano in the choir for many years.
 She died tragically in 2004 at the age of 57.
 I wrote this piece for cello and piano in her memory.

-The title of the piece, A lone gamba tune, refers to the gamba, or viola da gamba, a forerunner of the cello.
+The title of the piece, A Lone Gamba Tune, refers to the gamba, or viola da gamba, a forerunner of the cello.
 Descending fourths are a feature of the tune, and the gamba was tuned in fourths, unlike the fifths of the cello.

 This recording was made at the memorial service for Angela held at Central Hall, home of Edinburgh Methodist Mission, on 30 May 2004.
 I apologise for the sound quality: the microphone was not well placed.
 The cellist is Abbie Palmer, and I am at the piano.

 And I have a confession to make: one blatant mistake in performance (at 2:47) has been digitally corrected.

 BY‐NC‐ND 4.0.
 Broadly that means you are welcome,

 free of charge, to download, print and perform the score, and to share it unadapted (as